jiachenyee/IDAssignment2/README.md

 ![img 10](https://user-images.githubusercontent.com/92764860/154638386-aad13d10-dc89-4b5c-848a-e698de29847b.png)

-- Selected Product **NOT DONE**
+- Selected Product
   - Location:
       - Product Page
   - Purpose:
-      - To provide more information on the selected, allowing them to make a more informed choice before purchasing.
+      - To provide more information on the selected product, allowing them to make a more informed choice before purchasing.
   - Description
-      - Equipped with the product image (left container), product name (right container) and product description (right container), users can better understand what is the product is amde up of, what are the benefits of this products and other information throught the product description
+      - Equipped with the product image (left container), product name (right container) and product description (right container), users can better understand what is the product is amde up of, what are the benefits of this products and other information through the product description
       - A quantity box (right container) is added to allow users to adjust the number of selected items they wish to purchase.
-      - The huge add to cart button comprising of the points bar and price is displayed on the right container.
+      - The huge add to cart button comprising of the points bar and price is displayed in the right container.
   - {display}
 ![img 9](https://user-images.githubusercontent.com/92764860/154638465-738fef20-186d-4afe-97c7-19f8a574127d.png)